History of Garth Brooks in Timeline

 2008: Garth Brooks: Live in LA Benefit Concerts

-In January 2008, Garth Brooks performed five sold-out concerts over a two-day period at the Staples Center in Los Angeles to raise money for Fire Intervention Relief Effort, serving those impacted by the 2007 California wildfires.
+In January 2008, Garth Brooks performed five sold-out concerts at the Staples Center in Los Angeles to raise money for Fire Intervention Relief Effort, supporting those affected by the 2007 California wildfires.
+The first concert was broadcasted live as a telethon.

 May 2010: Nashville Flood

-In December 2010, Garth Brooks played nine shows in Nashville to benefit victims from the May 2010 Nashville flood, raising $5 million.
+In December 2010, Garth Brooks played nine shows in Nashville to benefit the victims of the May 2010 Nashville flood, raising $5 million.

-December 2010: Elvis Surpasses Brooks in Sales Again
+December 2010: Elvis Presley Surpasses Brooks in Album Certifications

-In December 2010, several more of Elvis Presley's albums received certifications from the RIAA, and Elvis again surpassed Brooks as best selling solo artist.
+In December 2010, several more of Elvis Presley's albums received certifications from the RIAA, resulting in Elvis again surpassing Brooks as best selling artist.

 2010: Purchase of Jack's Tracks Recording Studio